-- initiates, uses and evaluates nursing therapies in providing high quality care to defined individuals, groups and society. - evaluates issues of legal and ethical accountability and demonstrates, as well as promotes, accountability in defined clinical area and role. - collaborates with other health care providers to assure a holistic approach to client care. - integrates the roles of provider, administrator and facilitator of learning and scholarly works within a defined primary role. - contributes to the advancement of the nursing professional through clinical competence and scholarly endeavors.
+- exhibits scientific analysis of nursing theories and therapies in providing high quality care to a defined patient/client population. - 2. evaluates issues of legal and ethical accountability and demonstrates, as well as promotes, accountability in a defined clinical area. - creates a role that incorporates specific functional abilities with the general expectations of collaborator and facilitator of scholarly works. - 4. contributes to the advancement of the nursing profession through performance in a reintegrated role.